Cybersecurity's Changing Role in IT

 No matter how your enterprise’s IT organization is evolving, security will play a crucial role in your strategy.
 Whether you’re undergoing digital transformation, adding capabilities for remote workers, moving toward the cloud, implementing 5G networks, or taking a "Shift Left" approach to application development, you will need to make critical decisions about cybersecurity tools, techniques, and practices.
 In this unique event, you’ll have an opportunity to look at today’s most formative IT trends from a security point of view.

 Whether you’re an IT professional who needs to understand the security implications of a new project or a security professional who needs to understand IT’s latest directions, this virtual event is for you.
-In a series of keynote presentations and expert panels, you’ll get insight on the latest trends in IT – and how they might affect the threat surface of your organization.
+In a series of keynote presentations and expert panels, you’ll get insight on the latest trends in cybersecurity – and how they might affect the threat surface of your organization.
 You’ll get tips on how to minimize the cyber risk of next-generation applications and services.
-And you’ll get advice on how to harmonize the practices and processes used by both the IT team and the cybersecurity team.
-This is a unique opportunity to view today’s most important IT trends and transformations through security’s scrupulous lens.
+And you’ll get advice on how to harmonize the processes used by both the IT team and the cybersecurity team.

 Among the topics that will be covered at Cybersecurity's Changing Role in IT: